 The northern portion of the park is administered by the National Park Service.
 The southern portion of the park is now Cunningham Falls State Park.

-Visitors can enjoy more than 25-miles of hiking trails including six miles of trails maintained for horseback riding.
-Famous presidential retreat Camp David is located within Catoctin Mountain Park but is not open to the public.
+Visitors can enjoy more than 25 miles of hiking trails including six miles of trails maintained for horseback riding.
+The famous presidential retreat Camp David is located within Catoctin Mountain Park but is not open to the public.

 Chesapeake & Ohio Canal National Historical Park